Leonard T. Gerow: World War II

 Gerow was the first corps commander ashore on D-Day, 6 June 1944, and continued in command through the Battle of Normandy, which saw his divisions sustain heavy casualties.
 V Corps was initially composed of two infantry divisions: the veteran 1st under Clarence R. Huebner and the green 29th, his old division, now commanded by Charles H. Gerhardt.
 He was the first American officer of the rank of major general to enter Paris after its liberation by the French 2nd Armored Division and the U.S. 4th Infantry Division.
 For his part in this campaign he was awarded the Silver Star.
 His citation read:

 For gallantry in action against the enemy on 25 August 1944 in France.
 While fighting was still raging in and around Paris, Major General Gerow, displaying marked valor, courageously drove through intense 20 mm machine gun and sniper fire to reach the city.
 Although many intersections were blocked with barricades manned by German troops, he proceeded unhesitatingly through the dangerous streets to effect an important conference with the Commanding General of the French forces within the city.
 Major General Gerow's gallant action was an inspiration to the members of his command and reflects great credit upon himself and the military service.

 Senior American commanders of the European theater of World War II.
-Seated, from left to right, are William H. Simpson, George S. Patton, Carl A. Spaatz, Dwight D. Eisenhower, Omar Bradley, Courtney Hodges, and Leonard T. Gerow; standing are (from left to right) Ralph F. Stearley, Hoyt Vandenberg, Walter Bedell Smith, Otto P. Weyland, and Richard E. Nugent.
+Seated, from left to right, are William H. Simpson, George S. Patton, Carl A. Spaatz, Dwight D. Eisenhower, Omar Bradley, Courtney Hodges and Gerow.

 Gerow commanded V Corps from 17 July 1943 to 17 September 1944 and again from 5 October 1944 to 14 January 1945.
 In the gap between the two periods of command he returned to the United States to appear before the Army Board's Pearl Harbor Investigation.
 The resulting Clausen Report found fault with Gerow's performance, citing his failure to keep Lieutenant General Walter Short fully informed and to give him clear guidance.

 Eisenhower and Bradley held Gerow in high regard and ranked him as one of the top American field commanders of World War II.
 In a February 1945 memo General Eisenhower listed the principal American commanders in order of merit based on the value of their service during the war.
 Gerow was listed 8th of 32.
 In a letter to Marshall on 26 April 1945, regarding commanders who might go on to serve in the Pacific, Eisenhower commended Bradley most highly and then said: "In Europe there are other men who have been thoroughly tested as high combat commanders, including Simpson, Patch, Patton, Gerow, Collins, Truscott and others.
 Any one of these can successfully lead an army in combat in the toughest kind of conditions."

 Gerow was given command of the newly formed Fifteenth Army on 15 January 1945.
 He was promoted to lieutenant general on 6 February 1945, with the promotion being effective 1 January 1945.